Discover the rich ACRTA History

 In April of 1976, the City of Lima entered into a three month agreement with ACRTA to manage the City’s transit operations.
 This agreement replaced the agreement with the private operator, Marion Gerhart.
 The three month agreement was designed to allow the City time to investigate the possibility of attracting another private transit company to service the County, rather than a public agency.

 The Lima City Council received four proposals from private, for-profit transit operators, but after review of the proposals selected the ACRTA’s proposal.
 In May, the Allen County Board of Commissioners agreed to cooperate with the ACRTA and the City of Lima in providing public transportation into the County.
 In July, an eighteen-month agreement was signed between the City of Lima and the ACRTA which provided that the City would maintain, market, and pay all expenses for the system, except those that occurred if bus routes were extended outside the City limits.
 The ACRTA began extending service into the County in 1977 when buses began servicing the Village of Elida and three industrial plants outside of the City.
 In August 1977, the Lima City Council signed another resolution authorizing the ACRTA to provide transit service through 1979.
 In March of 1980, the Lima City Council transferred all federal and state grants as well as existing equipment, bought with previous grant monies, to the ACRTA, thus conferring upon ACRTA ownership of the transit system.
-The current fixed route system is a flag stop system, whereby customers simply flag the bus down anywhere along the route as well as get off at any location along the route.
+The current fixed route system has been switched over to all fixed bus stops, a flag stop system, you must be waiting at a bus stop sign to be picked up.
+This will improve safety for passengers, buses and other vehicles and efficiency of the routes.